dropdog/docs/docs/development.md

  - Modules that are used for development (devel, masquarade etc) will be commited to Github but **they will not be imported to the make file** except if they are requirements for any of the modules of the distribution.
  - If you need a publish a branch that should NOT be merged use this naming pattern ```no-merge-[branch_name]```.
  - If you want to see what are the raw git commands running after a git-flow command add the `--showcommands` argument at the end.
+ - Avoid pushing online too many similar branches (eg branches of Content types).
+First find the working formula for a type of branch and then copy this successful methodology to other.
+Event then there is no need to create a dozen of branches online.

 ### VCS - Git commit best practices
 [Git Commit](https://git-scm.com/docs/git-commit) messages are so important for a good team collaboration as also as for a sustainable development workflow.